witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - Tackled the idea of integrating with Dining services, but essentially decided they may diverge too much from the ideas of our application.
 - Expanded on the list of possible integrations.

-Ten-minute intermission.

-- Started delegating API implementations.
+### Sprint 2 Meeting 5

+Date: 25 August 2024

+Attendees:
+- Mayuri Balakistan(2543986)
-- User API: Dineo and Chloe
+- Chloe Dube (2602515)
-- Maintenance API: Claire
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
-- Schedule API: Menzi
+- Menzi Shazi(2453308)

+Minutes:
-- Booking API: Mayuri and Busi
+- Basic mockups and wireframes completed.
-- Notification API: Mayuri, Dineo, Busi, Chloe.
-- We started discussing what views people would be able to see on the UI based on their role, e.g difference between staff and students.
-- Settled on 3 user dashboards.
+- Progress on creating databases.
-- Created a user story for Login and Sign up, we will be creating the mobile and desktop versions of the UI for these elements.
-  End of meeting.
+- Databases must be completed by the end of the sprint and begin creating APIs next sprint.
+- We were finally able to get in touch with other groups.
+- Security said we can have their contact information API.
+- Dining asked for our list of venues API:
+  - An extra API and database must be created to deal with this.
+- Documentation must be continually updated so information is recent and correct.

-### Meeting 5
+### Sprint 2 Meeting 6 (Sprint Review)

 Date: 28 August 2024